DETAILED ACTION

 iii. education regarding one or more of the first medical event and the second medical event.

 As per claim 4, Miller et al. and Pauws et al. in combination teaches the media of claim 1, see discussion of claim 1.
-Pauws et al. teaches wherein the customized medical management plan is automatically communicated to the patient (see: paragraphs [0011] and [0097] where an action may be taken to prevent the occurrence of the medical event when the likelihood of the medical event (the event risk score) exceeds a threshold.
+Pauws et al. teaches wherein the customized medical management plan is automatically communicated to the individual (see: paragraphs [0011] and [0097] where an action may be taken to prevent the occurrence of the medical event when the likelihood of the medical event (the event risk score) exceeds a threshold.
 Also a user is provided with a notification or information on any possible medical event such that an appropriate action can be taken.
 The action here would be the management plan and there is an option to communicate a message to the individual).

 The motivations to combine the above-mentioned references are discussed in the rejection of claim 1, and incorporated herein.